Notes on the Geography of China: Jinci

 Miller, once again: The "attendant figures within the Sage Mother Hall are considered to be some of the best Northern Song-dynasty works extant." (p.
 129)

 The ridge of the Sage Mother Hall 3; the central kiosk stands over the Eternal Youth Spring.

 Balustrade of the Dressing Tower.

-The spring, Eternal Youth, appears aptly named.
-It's the most productive of the trio.
+The Eternal Youth Spring is the most productive of the trio.

-Immediately below the springs, the waters were divided into shares, physically separated as shown here by three holes to one side, seven to the other.
+Immediately below the springs, the waters are divided into shares, physically separated as shown here by three holes to one side, seven to the other.

 The shrine to Shu Yu of Tang, which was rebuilt in 1770-71.
 Unlike the Sage Mother Hall, the shrine consists of several buildings along a nearly-cardinal axis.

 Musicians in a hall before the Shu Yu shrine.

 Miller writes, "For the elite of China, from warlords of the sixth century CE to literati of the seventeenth century, Shu Yu of Tang was the most important deity worshiped at the site of Jinci...The archaeological record suggests that the original fief of Tang was located not in the Taiyuan basin but rather much further to the south....
 The Shu Yu Shrine was most likely placed at the site of the Jin Springs in an effort to gain control over the strategically important Taiyuan basin through the support of local spirits" (p.
 37).
 Miller writes, "The reason for building a shrine to Shu Yu at the site of Jinci was most likely because the Jin River was the eponym for the Jin state..." (p.
 57).